-If any code in ExprFunctions.hpp or ExprUtil.hpp causes a compilation error, GSQL cannot install any GSQL query, even if the GSQL query doesn't call any user-defined function.
-Therefore, please test each new user-defined expression function after adding it.
-One way of testing the function is creating a new cpp file test.cpp and compiling it by
+() If any code in ExprFunctions.hpp or ExprUtil.hpp causes a compilation error, GSQL cannot install any GSQL query, even if the GSQL query doesn't call any user-defined function.
+Therefore, please test each new user-defined expression function after compiling it by > g++ test.cpp > ./a.out You might need to remove the include header #include <gle/engine/cpplib/headers.hpp> in ExprFunction.hpp and ExprUtil.hpp in order to compile.

 '''

-g++ test.cpp
+test.cpp

 '''